jlouns/gulp-requirejs-optimize/README.md

 #### options

-Options are the same as what is supported by the [r.js optimizer](https://github.com/jrburke/r.js/blob/master/build/example.build.js) except for `out`. r.js supports `out` as a string describing a path or a function which processes the output.
+Options are the same as what is supported by the [r.js optimizer](https://github.com/jrburke/r.js/blob/master/build/example.build.js) except for `out` and `modules`.

+r.js supports `out` as a string describing a path or a function which processes the output.
 Since we need to pass a virtual file as output, we only support the string version of `out`.

+r.js also supports an array of `modules` to optimize multiple modules at once.
+The same thing can be accomplished with this plugin by passing the main file of each module as input to the plugin.

 The options parameter can be specified as a static object or an options-generating function.
 Options-generating functions are passed a file object and are expected to generate an options object.